MoriyaShiine/enchancement/README.md

 Axe Enchantments:
 * Beheading: Increases damage dealt with headshots.
 Slain mobs have a chance to drop their head.
 * Lumberjack: Connected logs will also be destroyed while not sneaking.
+Increases effectiveness against Shields.

 Shovel Enchantments:
 * Burrowing: Mines blocks in a wide area while not sneaking.
 Increases damage dealt proportional to the attacked mob's armor.